logicmonitor/lm-cloud-resource-inventory/README.md

 The outputs can be downloaded from the provider's cloud shell:
 * [Download a file from AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/getting-started.html#download-file)
 * [Download Files from the Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/persisting-shell-storage#download-files-in-azure-cloud-shell)

-If additional assistance is required, please reach out to your friendly neighborhood Account Executive or Sales Engineer.

 #### *Where can we get support if we have questions or concerns about running these scripts?*